pypiserver/pypiserver/README.rst

   will not work.
 - pypiserver doesn't implement the json based '/pypi' interface. pyg_ uses that and will not work.

+Please use github's bugtracker https://github.com/schmir/pypiserver/issues if you find any other bugs.

 License
 =============